entangledloops/SlidingTilePuzzle/README.md

 The `Grapher.kt` file contains an ad hoc program that generates the state space graph up to a certain depth limit.
 Take a look in the [`img`](https://github.com/entangledloops/SlidingTilePuzzle/blob/master/img) subdirectory for some full resolution outputs.
-It's very much a hack-job; you'll need to have LaTeX and Graphviz installed, and probably need to be running Linux to use it.
+(Note: Github doesn't render large images well in your browser.
+You'll probably need to download the files and view them on your machine.)
+It's very much a hack-job; you'll need to have LaTeX and Graphviz installed, and may need to be running Linux to use it.
 Here's a low-res example of the output:

 ![dot-2048](https://github.com/entangledloops/SlidingTilePuzzle/blob/master/img/dot-2048-small.png)